Health Services for Students

 - Services for disabled students.

 - A variety of new student orientation activities.

-Graduate students from all UNMC programs are invited to visit the Counseling Office located in the Student Life Center, third floor, room 3015.
-To schedule a counseling appointment or to ask questions, please call 559-7276.
+Graduate students from all UNMC programs are invited to visit the Counseling Office located in Bennett Hall, Room 6001.
+To schedule a counseling appointment or to ask questions, please call 402-559-7276.

 Research laboratories containing modern equipment within the various colleges and institutes are available to students pursuing advanced research training.
 Modern computer facilities are available for graduate student research and education through the UNMC Computing Services.

 The Leon S. McGoogan Library of Medicine is one of the country’s major health science libraries.
-The library’s collection numbers over 240,000 volumes, with a current journal list of 4,500 titles, over 3,500 of which are available in electronic format.
-The library’s catalog of books, journal holdings, and electronic resources such as MEDLINE and other health-related databases can be searched 24 hours a day both on and off campus from the Library's webpage.
-However, licensor restrictions limit availability to some electronic journals to on-campus only.
+The library’s collection numbers approximately 249,000 volumes including 67,700 monographs and textbooks, 479 electronic books, 6,700 electronic journals, and an outstanding collection of rare and historical books.
+The library’s catalog of books, journal holdings, and electronic resources such as MEDLINE and other health-related databases can be searched 24-hrs a day both on and off campus from the Library's webpage; however, licensor restrictions limit availability to some electronic journals to on-campus only.

 Multimedia materials for computer-assisted instruction are collected and made available in the Sievers Facility for Interactive Instruction and adjacent Learning Resource Center.
 Reference and Education Services provide assistance and instruction with information needs, self-searching of numerous health related databases and understanding the concepts and scope of medical information management.
 Document delivery and interlibrary borrowing are also available, as are special services such as dissertation binding and medical and consumer health information services for the state of Nebraska.